 Black beans are also a common choice.
 Their texture is firmer than pinto beans, and they are smaller.
 Therefore, they are not as easy to crush and will, for instance, slip through a potato masher’s grooves.
 You will need more elbow grease to work them into a smooth paste.
 Here is how to make Instant Pot Black Beans.

-At the end of the day, refried beans are but a puree of beans, flavored par excellence.
+At the end of the day, refried beans are but a puree of beans flavored with savory herbs or seasonings.
 Therefore, there is no good reason why cannellini or chickpeas should not make yummy refried beans as well.
+(Check out my Instant Pot Chickpeas recipe here.)

 HOW CAN I MAKE MY BEANS MORE FLAVORFUL?